raouldh/github-issue-finder/README.md

 The hardcoded list of "open-for-contribution" labels are based on the spring-cloud and spring-projects organizations

 ## GET /contribution-issues/{org-name}
-Return a list of issues that have a label that is in the list of hardcoded open-for-contribution labels
+Return a list of issues that have a label that is in the list of hardcoded open-for-contribution labels.

 Note: loading a "big" organization might take some time ;)
 - Example url: http://localhost:8080/contribution-issues/spring-cloud